Holo-Host/saltmine/spec.md

 >
 >**FOR CLOSED ALPHA**
 >
-> * If the POSTed email does not already have a salt associated with it, we will generate one and store it associated with the email address. **COMPLETED**
+> * If the POSTed email does not already have a salt associated with it, we will generate one, or accept an incoming salt, and store it associated with the email address.
+ **COMPLETED**
 > * If the POSTed email does already have a salt associated with it, then we will return it. **COMPLETED**
 >
 > ----